A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: AMP predictions for knockoffs

-We conclude this section with Theorem \ref{thm:break} below that formalizes the notion that the LCD-knockoffs procedure breaks through the FDP-TPP diagram of \cite{su2017false}.
-More specifically, we show that for any nominal FDR level $q > 0$ that is not too close to 1, the LCD-knocknoffs procedure has asymptotic power arbitrarily close to one, as long as the signal sparsity is below the Donoho--Tanner transition curve \cite{DonTan05} (adjusted to the size of the augmented matrix) and provided that the signal is strong enough.
+We conclude this section with Theorem \ref{thm:break} below, that applies to the Lasso case $\gamma=1$ and formalizes the notion that the LCD-knockoffs procedure allows to break through the FDP-TPP diagram presented in \cite{su2017false}.
+Specifically, the following result says that for any nominal FDR level $q > 0$ that is not too close to 1, if the signal is strong enough then the LCD-knocknoffs procedure has asymptotic power arbitrarily close to one, as long as the signal sparsity $\epsilon$ satisfies